5 Dishes to Try That Aren’t Pizza

 Taste the Flavors of Italy at Spizzico

 Start expanding your Italian cuisine palate today.
 At Spizzico, we offer a diverse menu of authentic Italian foods including gluten-free meals, handcrafted pizzas, pasta, gnocchi, and more.
 Contact us today at 443-214-5121 to place your order.
-We have locations in both Arnold and Edgewater, Maryland.
+We have locations in Arnold, Maryland.